 - SEO management tools for metadata, URLs, and structured data

-- Integration with Adobe Target & Campaign (optional) for advanced personalization and omnichannel marketing
+- Integration with Magento Target & Campaign (optional) for advanced personalization and omnichannel marketing

 Merchandising includes dynamic product listings, custom sort rules, and related product automation.